IPv6

 The IPv6 Neighbor Discovery protocol defines a method for nodes to perform the following network maintenance tasks:

-• determine Layer 2 addresses for neighbors known to reside on attached links.
+• Determine Layer 2 addresses for neighbors known to reside on attached links.

-• detect changed Layer 2 addresses.
+• Detect changed Layer 2 addresses.

-• purge invalid values from the neighbor cache table.
+• Purge invalid values from the neighbor cache table.

-• (hosts) find neighboring routers to forward packets.
+• Find neighboring routers to forward packets.

-• track neighbor reachability status.
+• Track neighbor reachability status.

 The following sections describe Neighbor Discovery configuration tasks.